PauliusMacernis/KnowledgeBase/Python.md

 - `Shift` + `Ctrl` + `P` - bring the shortcuts menu (do not work on Firefix and Edge)
 - `S` - see the shortcuts

+Magic:

+- `%` (line magics) and `%%` (cell magics) - magic commands are preceded with one or two percent signs.
+For example, set up matplotlib to work interactively in the notebook with %matplotlib.
+For example:
+  - `%timeit` - how long it takes to execute the line
+  - `%%timeit` - how long it takes to execute the entire cell
+  - `%matplotlib inline` - to render figures (aka. visualizations) directly in the notebook, e.g. tweak config afterwards `%config InlineBackend.figure_format = 'retina'`
+  - `%pdb` - turn on the interactive debugger (Python kernel only), when you cause an error, you'll be able to inspect the variables in the current namespace.
+More info https://docs.python.org/3/library/pdb.html

+More info on magic: https://ipython.readthedocs.io/en/stable/interactive/magics.html

 Off-topic (on markdown + math):

 $y = mx + b$